friendsqa/friendsqa.github.io/index.md

     What is DramaQA?
   </h1>
   <p class="content-item">
    DramaQA is a large-scale video QA dataset based on a korean popular TV show, “Ohhaeyoung Again”.
 It consists of 152.5K QA pairs from 21.8K video clips, spanning over 460 hours of video.
-TGhe questions are designed to be compositional, requiring systems to jointly localize relevant moments within a clip, comprehend subtitles-based dialogue, and recognize relevant visual concepts.
+The questions are designed to be compositional, requiring systems to jointly localize relevant moments within a clip, comprehend subtitles-based dialogue, and recognize relevant visual concepts.
   </p>
 </div>